cjneely10/BioMetaDB/Example/README.md

 ## Simple scripting: Get assemblies with an n50 value that is less than its length

-The below script will allow users to user a database query to identify genome assemblies that may still need a little work.
+The below script will allow users to use a database query to identify genome assemblies that may still need a little work.

 <pre><code>#!/usr/bin/env python3.5